mavryk-network/mavryk-taquito/website/versioned_docs/version-2.0.0/tutorial.md

 ### Fixing node-specific dependencies in the browser

-The libraries Webmavryk and Beacon SDK are designed to run in a Node.js environment.
+The libraries Webmavryk and Mavlet SDK are designed to run in a Node.js environment.
 However, we are running them in a browser.
 This causes some issues.
-For example, the Beacon SDK uses the Node.js `buffer`, `stream`, and `util` modules.
+For example, the Mavlet SDK uses the Node.js `buffer`, `stream`, and `util` modules.
 These modules are not available in the browser.
 Fortunately, there are browser-compatible versions of these modules.
 We can use these versions instead of the Node.js versions.
 To do this, we need to install the following packages:

 ```bash
 npm i -D vite-plugin-node-polyfills